Prandera/Prandera/README.md

 ## I’m Lucas Prando,

-- Graduating in Systems Analysis and Development at Faculdade de Tecnologia de Botucatu (FATEC).
+- Graduating in Systems Analysis and Development at FATEC.
-- Currently learning Java at [DIO](https://www.dio.me/).
+- Learning something new every day!
+Currently putting my attention on Python/Pandas.
-- And i love video-games, series, movies, beer and books.
+- Things that i like: video-games, series, movies, beer and books.

 ## About me